 In the future, employees will be encouraged to dip their toes into different skill areas.
 They’ll need a baseline understanding of a variety of concepts and technologies.
 That’s true even if they’re not using them directly in their day-to-day work.
 Think things like digital communication, which is across so many industries.

-However, a commitment to lifelong learning does not necessarily mean undertaking a bachelor’s degree every time a person changes career paths.
+However, a commitment to lifelong learning does not necessarily mean undertaking a bachelor’s degree every time you want to change career path.
 Fortunately, there are other options available.

 Charles Sturt offers a flexible study option for those wanting to commit to lifelong learning and explore different subjects and skills, without committing to a full degree.
-Single subject study allows students to pick up individual subjects of interest and complete a bite-size portion of a degree.
+Single subject study allows you to pick up individual subjects of interest and complete a bite-size portion of a degree.
 It’s quite smart actually.
-Firstly, students get to expand their knowledge base.
-Secondly, they receive credit for the subject if they decide to study the full degree.
+Firstly, you get to expand your knowledge base.
+Secondly, you receive credit for the subject if you decide to go on and study the full degree.
+It’s a win-win.

 One of the biggest predictions about the future of work?
 Creative output will be a key driver of the global economy.
 Industries like advertising, arts, design, music and publishing will be left mostly untouched by automation and artificial intelligence.
 Imaginative solutions will drive technology advancement to deliver humanised, personalised solutions in these areas.
 And because creativity can’t be replicated by robots (yet), employees with this niche skill will be highly sought after.

-At Charles Sturt, we encourage our students to think outside the box.
-To dream up innovative solutions to any problem they face.
+At Charles Sturt, we encourage you to think outside the box.
+To dream up innovative solutions to any problem you face.
 That could be wrestling with a complex agricultural solution.
 Alternatively, it could mean competing in a nationally recognised marketing communications competition.
-Wherever they want to go, students will use their imagination and hone their creative skills.
+Wherever you want to go, you’ll get to use your imagination and hone your creative skills.

-Learn more about how we prepare your students for the future of work.
+Learn more about how to prepare for the future of work.
 Chat to our friendly team.